Calderonism: Calderocomunismo

 By 1942, open alliance of Calderón with the Costa Rican communists led to a construction of Calderocomunismo (Calderonist communism), which started as a derogatory term used by conservative critics of Calderón that was then appropriated by Calderonists as a positive term.
-Calderocomunismo represents the left-wing radicalization of Calderonism that took place 1942 onwards - Calderon, while staying true to his social Catholicism and pro-Catholic policies, intensified his economic rhetoric.
+Calderocomunismo represents the left-wing radicalization of Calderonism that took place 1942 onwards — Calderon, while staying true to his social Catholicism and pro-Catholic policies, intensified his economic rhetoric.
 He proposed to solve the problem of landless peasants in Costa Rica by seizing "fincas grandes" (large plantations) and distribute them to the poor.
 Moreover, he revealed a project to provide poor peasant with financial support as well as state-hired technicians that would ensure the productivity and stability of their newly acquired land.
-Calderón also reiterated his support for the Costa Rican trade uninons and their demands.
+Calderón also reiterated his support for the Costa Rican trade unions and their demands.
 Along with the communist PCCR, Calderón invited a peasant, union leader and a parish priest to a meeting to represent the national alliance that Calderonism signified.

 As Calderón denounced the "blind and selfish capitalists" of Costa Rica, opponents of his regime came to argue that he was becoming communist and that his social reforms were just a tactic to gain support to pursue communist legislation.
 Calderón continued to combat the accusations by bringing up his Catholicism, but his open cooperation and meetings with communist leaders intensified the attacks.
 This resulted in Calderón reaching an agreement with the PCCR to dissolve itself and reform into Partido Vanguardia Popular (Popular Vanguard Party, PVP).
 The PVP adopted a Calderonist program that while maintaining communist orientation, infused its program with nationalist and Catholic elements, claiming to be an "authentic Costa Rican party" and to be respectful of the Costa Rican Catholic culture and tradition.
 Calderonist Archbishop Víctor Manuel Sanabria Martínez endorsed the new party, arguing that it did not contradict the "fundamental doctrines of the Catholic consciousness", and stating that Catholics could be members of the new party.
 Calderocomunismo became an official political identity of the PVP and Costa Rican trade unions, which praised Calderón's reforms for greatly diminishing the influence of the wealthy and foreign companies on the economy.